29th June, 2021

 After reading law at Oxford University, Christian took on legal roles in corporate finance in the City of London and on Wall Street.
 He subsequently joined the financial services industry where his career progressed to Vice Chairman of UBS Investment Bank, reporting to the Chief Executive.
 As Chairman of SELEP, Christian receives an allowance of up to £20,000 per annum plus expenses.

-Chris Brodie is the nominated Chair for the Southern Regional Group of LEPs: Coast to Capital; Enterprise M3; Hertfordshire; Solent; South East; Thames Valley Berkshire.
+Chris Brodie is the nominated Chair for the Catalyst South group of LEPs: Coast to Capital; Enterprise M3; Hertfordshire; Solent; South East; Thames Valley Berkshire.

 Click to view Christian's Register of Interests.